LinbuduLab/esbuild-plugins/packages/esbuild-plugin-copy/README.md

 You can use `watch` option to enable `watching mode`, which means this plugin will only copy files when assets changed.
 Also, you can control using `watch mode` for all assets pair or only for some of them.

+Watching Mode of this plugin is implemented using polling for being consistent with ESBuild [Watch Mode](https://esbuild.github.io/api/#watch), you could change the behavior by setting `watch` option which will be passed to `chokidar` under the hood.

 **Note: To use `watching mode`, you must also enable `ESBuild.build.watch` option.**

 **Note: `Watching Mode` only works for files outside `ESBuild.build.absWorkingDir`, as if the files inside `absWorkingDir` changed, ESBuild will re-execute plugin completely so we cannot choose file to copy.**